Which British tennis players are still playing at Wimbledon?

 Still, day one saw a record seven Britons advance this year, but how are the home crop faring now?

-Elsewhere on the women’s side, Heather Watson, Harriet Dart and Francesca Jones fell at the first hurdle, but Katie Boulter and Sonay Kartal advanced – beating ninth seed Paula Badosa and 20th seed Jelena Ostapenko respectively.
+Elsewhere on the women’s side, Heather Watson, Harriet Dart and Francesca Jones fell at the first hurdle, while Katie Boulter fell in the second round with a three-sets loss to Solana Sierra.

-Next up for Boulter is Solana Sierra, while Kartal plays Viktoriya Tomova.
+However, Sonay Kartal has advanced to the third round, thanks to wins over 20th seed Jelena Ostapenko and Viktoriya Tomova.

-However, other beaten Britons in the women’s first round were Hannah Klugman and Mika Stojsavljevic, part of a crop of talented British teenagers who were awarded main-draw wildcards to Wimbledon for the first time.
+Still, other beaten Britons in the women’s draw were Hannah Klugman and Mika Stojsavljevic in round one, part of a crop of talented British teenagers who were awarded main-draw wildcards to Wimbledon for the first time.

 On the men’s side, title hopeful Jack Draper dismissed Sebastian Baez in straight sets, with the Argentine retiring when two sets down, to set up a second-round match with major winner and former Wimbledon runner-up Marin Cilic.
-Meanwhile, 21-year-old Oliver Tarvet overcame Leandro Riedi but now faces defending champion Carlos Alcaraz, who triumphed at the All England Club in 2023 as well.
+Meanwhile, 21-year-old Oliver Tarvet overcame Leandro Riedi but then fell to defending champion Carlos Alcaraz, who triumphed at the All England Club in 2023 as well.

-In an all-British tie, Dan Evans progressed at the expense of Jay Clarke, while Cam Norrie battled past Roberto Bautista Agut in round one and now takes on 12th seed Francis Tiafoe in what could be a thrilling tie.
+In an all-British tie, Dan Evans progressed at the expense of Jay Clarke, while Cam Norrie rolled back the years to some of his finest moments in SW19 as he battled past Roberto Bautista Agut in round one and won a second-round epic against 12th seed Francis Tiafoe in front of an enthralled crowd on Court 1.

-Jack Pinnington Jones, 22, stunned Tomas Martin Etcheverry, while Arthur Fery upset 20th seed Alexei Popyrin, with Luciano Darderi awaiting in round two, and Billy Harris is also in the second round after beating Dusan Lajovic in an impressive straight-sets victory.
+Jack Pinnington Jones, 22, stunned Tomas Martin Etcheverry, while Arthur Fery upset 20th seed Alexei Popyrin, with Luciano Darderi awaiting in round two.

-However, Johannus Monday could not get past the first round, losing to 13th seed Tommy Paul in straight sets, and George Loffhagen also fell, as did 2023 boys’ singles champion Henry Searle.
-All three were awarded main-draw wildcards to SW19.
+However, Johannus Monday could not get past the first round, losing to 13th seed Tommy Paul in straight sets, and George Loffhagen also fell, as did 2023 boys’ singles champion Henry Searle and American-born Oliver Crawford.
+All four were awarded main-draw wildcards to SW19.

+Sadly Billy Harris was unable to join Cam Norrie in the third round, losing 3-6, 4-6, 6-7(7) to Nuno Borges after an impressive straight-sets win over Dusan Lajovic in the first round.

 Still playing